Environment | Vision and KPIs

 Milestone 2030

-The Group's Milestone 2030 sets targets based on the result of the environmental impact assessment to reflect how the Group intends to make further reductions in the environmental impact (increase contribution and reduce footprint), while promoting the circular economy and contribution towards carbon neutral through innovation and leading-edge technologies.
-Through Milestone 2030, the Group will accelerate its ambition to decouple business growth from environmental impact and resource consumption.
+Bridgestone's Milestone 2030 sets targets based on the result of the environmental impact assessment reflecting how Bridgestone intends to reduce its environmental impact (increase contribution and reduce footprint).
+These efforts include promoting a circular economy and contributing towards carbon neutrality through innovation and leading-edge technologies.

 In harmony with nature